 School Trips and Camps:

 Newton Central is strongly committed to ensuring all children have access and opportunities to participate in school trips, camps and noho marae (overnight experiences to assist pupils and their whānau learn about and experience Marae tikanga/protocol).
 While we ask parents to pay for many of these trips, the school subsidises the costs for some families, and the costs for additional parents and supervisors to attend to ensure we comply with health and safety regulations.

 Senior School Camp:

-Every second year, our senior school pupils (year 5 and 6) go to Carey Park in Henderson for a 3 night, 4 day camp.
+Every second year, our senior school pupils (Year 5 and 6) go to Carey Park in Henderson for a three night, four day camp.
 Exit interviews with students as they leave Newton Central often state that the Senior school camp was one of the most challenging and enjoyable events of their school life.
 To take 75 children with 10 adult caregivers away for a 3 night camp costs over $15,000.
 School camps are not funded by the Ministry of Education but by the families of children attending camp, your donations, and the school’s fundraising activities.